nimgog/cococasing-storefront/README.md

 ## Development server

+For development, set the `turnstileSiteKey` environment variable to any one of the test sitekeys from the [Testing](https://developers.cloudflare.com/turnstile/reference/testing) page of Turnstile docs.

 Run `npx scully --scanRoutes` to initiate static site rendering.
 The build artifacts will be stored in the `dist/static` directory.

 Run `npx scully serve` to run the Scully static server.
 This is needed for getting the content for the blog posts.